carolynvs/carolynvanslyck.com/content/blog/2018-12-30-gophercon-cfp.md

 makes it easier to ask for feedback.
 I will often ask people on slack in gophers, and womenwhogo to take a look before submitting.

+The trick is to keep submitting.
+Don't self select out.
+Give it a try!

 <h1 align="center">🤞 Good Luck! 🤞</h1>